Liz Braz

-Liz Braz (born 29 September 1996) is a Luxembourgish politician of the Luxembourg Socialist Workers' Party who was elected member of the Chamber of Deputies in 2023.
+Eliza Braz (born 29 September 1996) is a Luxembourgish politician of the Luxembourg Socialist Workers' Party who was elected member of the Chamber of Deputies in 2023.
 She is the daughter of former Deputy Prime Minister Félix Braz, and the second ever Luxembourgish deputy of Portuguese descent after her father.
+She is also currently the youngest member of the Chamber of Deputies.